Revisiting the Effectiveness of LLM Pruning for Test-Time Scaling: Abstract

 \section{Abstract}

-While current Large Language Models (LLMs) exhibit remarkable reasoning capabilities through test-time compute scaling (TTS), their massive parameter counts and high inference costs have motivated the development of \textit{pruning methods} that can reduce model size without sacrificing performance.
-However, specific to reasoning LLMs, prior work has shown that \textit{structured pruning} (methods which removes entire set of layer blocks), significantly degrades TTS reasoning performance.
-In this work, we revisit this assumption and instead investigate whether \textit{unstructured pruning} (methods that carefully remove only certain redundant/detrimental weights) exhibits similar limitations.
+Large Language Models (LLMs) now exhibit remarkable reasoning capabilities through test-time compute scaling (TTS), with impressive performance across math and coding benchmarks.
+In parallel, research in model compression has developed \textit{pruning methods} that seek to remove redundant/detrimental parameters without sacrificing task performance.
+The intersection of these two research advancements lays the foundation for our work.
+Specific to reasoning LLMs, prior work has shown that \textit{structured pruning} (methods which remove entire set of layer blocks), significantly degrades TTS reasoning performance.
+However, in this work, we revisit this assumption and investigate whether \textit{unstructured pruning} (methods that carefully remove only certain redundant/detrimental weights) exhibits similar limitations.
 Surprisingly, our extensive experiments across four reasoning benchmarks on two reasoning LLMs: s1.1-7B and Qwen3-8B, consistently show that unstructured pruning augments TTS performance compared to structured pruning, and at times can even outperform the unpruned full-weight LLMs.
-Furthermore, we also empirically study the impact of different layer-wise sparsity allocation strategies, which are an important parametric choice for instantiating unstructured pruning methods.
-These findings challenge the conventional notion that pruning always reduces TTS performance and in fact, suggest that carefully undertaken pruning can improve TTS effectiveness even further.
+Furthermore, we also empirically study the impact of different layer-wise sparsity allocation strategies, which are an important parametric choice for instantiating these unstructured methods.
+These findings challenge the conventional notion that pruning always reduces TTS performance and in fact, suggest that carefully undertaken pruning can retain TTS effectiveness.